-The 2020 Kia Rio is available in three different trim levels, with prices ranging from $17,490 before on-road costs for the base Rio S manual to $23,590 before on-road costs for the Rio GT-Line.
+The 2021 Kia Rio is available in three different trim levels, with prices ranging from $18,590 before on-road costs for the S manual to $24,490 before on-roads for the GT-Line auto.

 Kia regularly does drive-away offers, however.

-Though a Rio sedan was available in the past and is sold in other markets, the current generation is sold only as a hatchback in Australia.
+Though a Rio sedan was available in the past and is sold in other markets, the current, fourth generation is sold only as a hatchback in Australia and battles rivals such as the Mazda 2, MG 3 and Suzuki Swift.

-The S and Sport both use a naturally-aspirated 1.4-litre four-cylinder with 74kW and 133Nm, with a six-speed manual transmission standard.
+The S and Sport both use a naturally-aspirated 1.4-litre four-cylinder with 74kW of power and 133Nm of torque, mated to either a six-speed manual or six-speed automatic transmission.

-The range-topping Rio GT-Line has a turbocharged 1.0-litre three-cylinder engine with 88kW and 172Nm.
+The range-topping Rio GT-Line has a turbocharged 1.0-litre three-cylinder engine with 74kW and 172Nm.
 It’s mated exclusively to a seven-speed dual-clutch automatic transmission.

-The 2020 Kia Rio sips 5.6L/100km on the combined cycle when equipped with the six manual transmission.
-Automatic models use slightly more fuel – 6.2L/100km for the S automatic and 6.0L/100km for the Sport automatic.
+The 2021 Kia Rio consumes 5.6L/100km on the combined cycle when equipped with the six manual transmission and 6.0L/100km with the automatic.

 The punchiest powertrain is also the thriftiest.
-The range-topping Rio GT-Line has a combined fuel economy rating of 5.4L/100km.
+The range-topping Rio GT-Line has a combined fuel economy rating of 5.3L/100km.

 The Kia Rio’s total luggage space is 325L or 980L with the rear seats folded.

-All 2020 Kia Rio models come standard with anti-lock brakes and front, front side, and curtain airbags.
-However, autonomous emergency braking is standard only on the GT-Line and isn’t even available as an option on the S and Sport.
+All 2021 Kia Rio models come standard with anti-lock brakes and front, front side, and curtain airbags.

 The base model Rio S comes with the following standard features: